Vizzuality/marxan-cloud/docs/README_tnc-deployment-workflow.md

 Flow](https://docs.github.com/en/get-started/quickstart/github-flow)" may be
 used, such as the one outlined below:

-- Develop changes in feature branches, rebased on `develop`
+- Develop changes in feature branches, rebased on `main`
 - Review and test changes
-- When ready, merge to `develop`
+- When ready, merge to `main`
 - QA in a development environment

 For reference, the workflow used during the initial phase of development is